Shuangy's Kitchensink

 In addition, sometimes there are milder versions of gochujang paste in stores – see if you can find one near you!

-How to serve Gochujang Tofu
+Ways to Serve Gochujang Tofu

 The image shows two bowls full of rice, and vegetables and topped with crispy tofu that is coated in a gochujang sauce.